todorpp/K8S/lab_04/README.md

 9 Create the tasks image , push it to repository , and then create K8S deployment: kubectl apply -f   tasks-deployment.yaml tasks-service.yaml

+10 As last step we will add our frontend so build the image and push it

 10 Use minikube service command to see the IP address of tasks-service , and in Postman use this address to POST and GET tasks http://x.x.x.x/tasks
 Note use "Authorization" for key, and "Bearer abc" for value